 - Whether the parties understand there is no entitlement to a paid job at the conclusion of the program.

-- Individuals who receive unpaid appointments must comply with any relevant policies including but not limited to those policies located in the Faculty Manual, Administrative Manual, or Staff Handbook and on Union's web site that apply to the services performed by the individual.
+- Individuals who receive unpaid appointments must comply with any relevant policies including but not limited to those policies located in the Faculty Manual or Employee Handbook and on Union's web site that apply to the services performed by the individual.
 Relevant policies may include, but are not limited to policies governing safety concerns, professional ethics, harassment and discrimination, and use of Union’s information technology resources.
-Unpaid positions, working on grant-related activities, must also comply with provisions of the grant.
+Unpaid positions, working on grant-related activities must also comply with provisions of the grant.

 - Unpaid appointments shall begin and end in a reasonable timeframe.
 Research appointment positions will normally be for the one year period of July 1 through June 30; however, appointments may be shorter or may be renewed if all parties agree.
 To request a renewal, the Chair, Director, or Department Head of the host department or Program at Union must reapply before the current position ends.